 - I don’t know where to put all my stuff while I’m abroad.

-It works for people and for things but the people-use is the more common one, I think.
-Especially the noun Unterbringung is something you’ll find a lot in context of vacation and travel.
+As you can see, it works for people and for things but the people-use is the more common one, I think.
+Especially the noun die Unterbringung is something you’ll find a lot in context of vacation and travel.

-Beibringen means to teach or to show and it does make sense when you think of it as kind of delivering knowledge or skill to someone.
+Yup, beibringen means to teach or to show and it does kind of make sense if you think of it as kind of delivering knowledge or skill to someone.

 - I don’t know how to tell my girlfriend that I broke her laptop.